leoprover/logic-embedding/README.md

 This version makes use of the `scala-tptp-parser` library from leoprover/scala-tptp-parser that is much faster, in particular for larger input problems.

 [^1]: A. Steen, D. Fuenmayor.
 Bridging between LegalRuleML and TPTP for Automated Normative Reasoning.
-Manuscript submitted to the 6th International Joint Conference on Rules and Reasoning Berlin, 26-28 September 2022
+In: 6th International Joint Conference on Rules and Reasoning Berlin, 26-28 September 2022, Lecture Notes in Computer Science, Vol.13752, pp. 244--260, Springer, 2022.
+DOI: https://doi.org/10.1007/978-3-031-21541-4_16.
 [^2]: A. Steen.
 An Extensible Logic Embedding Tool for Lightweight Non-Classical Reasoning.
 In Eighth Workshop on Practical Aspects of Automated Reasoning (PAAR 2022).
-Accepted for publication.
+CEUR Workshop Proceedings, Vol. 3201, CEUR-WG.org, 2022.
+Available at https://ceur-ws.org/Vol-3201/paper13.pdf.
 [^3]: A. Steen, D. Fuenmayor, T. Gleißner, G. Sutcliffe and C. Benzmüller.
 Automated Reasoning in Non-classical Logics in the TPTP World.
 In Eighth Workshop on Practical Aspects of Automated Reasoning (PAAR 2022).
-Accepted for publication.
+CEUR Workshop Proceedings, Vol. 3201, CEUR-WG.org, 2022.
+Available at https://ceur-ws.org/Vol-3201/paper11.pdf.